MidKnightMadness/SolversLib/readme.md

 FTCLib documentation (has information about how to use FTCLib, and does not have any information about SolversLib) - <https://docs.ftclib.org/ftclib>

+Please note that the vision part of FTCLib has been removed in SolversLib, as it is severly outdated.
+If you want vision, please use EasyOpenCV (which is built into the SDK).

 ## Installing SolversLib

 1. Open up your FTC SDK Project in Android Studio.